Reorienting-to-Recovery/R2Rscenarios/README.md

 ### Helper Datasets

-For a full list of proper watershed labels see: `R2Rscenario::watershed_labels`
+See reference, datasets, for a full list of helper datasets.

-The list `R2Rscenario::species` can be used to provide appropriate values to the `species` argument to the `load_scenario` function.
-For example, `R2Rscenario::species$FALL_RUN`.
+For a list of proper watershed labels see: `R2Rscenario::watershed_labels`

 The minimum decay rates for each watershed are stored in `R2Rscenario::spawn_decay_rate` and `R2Rscenario::rear_decay_rate`